tangramor/sonarscanner/README.md

 ### Usage

+You can create a sonarqube instance by [docker-compose](https://github.com/SonarSource/docker-sonarqube/blob/master/recipes/docker-compose-postgres-example.yml).

 Add a `sonar-project.properties` in your project, following is an example for Java.
-You can create a sonarqube instance by [docker-compose](https://github.com/SonarSource/docker-sonarqube/blob/master/recipes/docker-compose-postgres-example.yml)
 ```
 # Required metadata
 sonar.projectKey=my-sonar-test